 Five scientists sit on the train and travel through Scotland.
 They look out the window and see a sheep in a pasture.

 - Scientist #1 says: All sheep are white.

 - Scientist #2 says: No, all sheep in Scotland are white.

 - Scientist #3 says: No, all sheep in this pasture are white.

 - Scientist #4 says: No, this sheep is white.

 - Scientist #5: we can say with certainty that this sheep is white on this side.

-But be careful: If all the horses you know are right bended, you might make the generalization and belief that all horses are right bended.
-But your specific personal experience is perhaps not a reliable picture of the overall reality.
+If all the horses you know are right bended, you might make the generalization and belief that all horses are right bended.

-It is interesting to see that there are different 'beliefs' around to natural assymmetry in horses:
+It is interesting to see that there are different generalizations about the natural asymmetry of horses:

 |There are more left-bended horses according to:||There are more right-bended horses according to:|